HiltonGiesenow/pnp-modern-search/docs/scenarios/Setup-Results-web-part-to-show-work-anniversaries.md

-Getting PnP Modern Search to show work anniversaries should be easy enoght, right?
+Getting PnP Modern Search to show work anniversaries should be easy enough, right?
 Just add a couple of managed properties and a couple of web parts and you are done.
 Well, not quite.

 The problem is that date manipulation in KQL is hard at best and sometimes impossible.
 In order to find a work anniversary you must compare Today and the Hiredate managed property, but ONLY the day and month part.